Lillard drops 51 as Trail Blazers top 76ers; Embiid injured

 LAKE BUENA VISTA, Fla.
-(AP) — Damian Lillard scored 51 points after a frustrating finish a night earlier, and the Portland Trail Blazers beat the Philadelphia 76ers 124-121 on Sunday.
+(AP) — Everything is back to normal for Damian Lillard.

+The All-Star point guard scored 51 points after a frustrating finish a night earlier, and the Portland Trail Blazers beat the Philadelphia 76ers 124-121 on Sunday.

-It was a day of redemption for the star point guard.
-On Saturday, he missed a pair of free throws with 18.6 seconds to go and a 3-pointer with 9.5 seconds left in a 122-117 loss to the Los Angeles Clippers.
+On Saturday against the Los Angeles Clippers, Lillard missed a pair of free throws with 18.6 seconds to go and a 3-pointer with 9.5 seconds left in a 122-117 loss.
+Clippers players Paul George and Patrick Beverley were seen laughing at Lillard’s misfortune.

+Lillard got the last laugh Sunday by scoring 18 points in the fourth quarter.

+“It wasn’t really so much my performance yesterday and I wanted to perform a certain way today,” he said.
+“It was like, we let one slip that we should have had yesterday, and I’m a big part of why it got away from us.
+So tonight, I was like ‘That’s not going to happen.’”

 Portland bounced back and pulled within a half-game of Memphis for eighth place in the Western Conference.
 The Trail Blazers increased their chances of qualifying for the play-in series, which will start Saturday.